isiahmeadows/mithril.js/mvp-utils.md

 ## Async loading sugar

-This is exposed under `mithril/async` and in the full bundle via `Mithril.async`.
+This is exposed under `mithril/async` and in the full bundle via `Async`.

 Basically https://github.com/MithrilJS/mithril.js/issues/2282.